 2. Redesign Home and Landing Pages

-It’s important to consider your customers’ pain points when to comes to the products you sell.
+It’s important to consider your customers’ pain points when it comes to the products you sell.
 But it’s also just as important to consider pain points experienced during the actual buying process as well.

-This ensures you convince customers that your product is the solution to their problem, and that buying it is simple.
+This ensures you convince customers that your product is the solution to their problem and that buying it is simple.

 Here’s a look at some of the most helpful design tips for boosting eCommerce conversions:

-- Use large, bold imagery to grab your site visitors’ attention and showcase what you have to offer
+• Use large, bold imagery to grab your site visitors’ attention and showcase what you have to offer

-- Always brand your home and landing pages with a custom logo or company name so visitors know where they’re at
+• Always brand your home and landing pages with a custom logo or company name so visitors know where they’re at

-- Use contrasting colors on your call to action buttons so they stand out and site visitors can easily find them
+• Use contrasting colors on your call-to-action buttons so they stand out and site visitors can easily find them

-- Concentrate on providing value propositions that customers can’t resist
+• Concentrate on providing value propositions that customers can’t resist

-- Add social proof to lend credibility to your brand and what you’re selling, by using testimonials or social proof notifications.
+• Add social proof to lend credibility to your brand and what you’re selling by using testimonials or social proof notifications.

 3. Make your WooCommerce Shop Searchable